andi44-creator/EDUINOOS/README.md

 # EDUINOOS
-EDUINOOS is an open source oparating system for Arduino uno using lcd shield!
+EDUINOOS is an graphical user interface open source oparating system for Arduino uno using lcd shield!